jasync-sql/jasync-sql/README.md

 ## Download

 * Note: The regular artifact is netty 4.1.
-Netty 4.0 version looks like this `0.8.52-netty4.0` etc'.
+Netty 4.0 version looks like this `0.8.59-netty4.0` etc'. `0.8.59-netty4.0` is currently the latest netty 4.0 version.

 ### Maven